Interview with Limahl & new release ‘Still in Love.’

 Limahl struck out on his own after leaving Kajagoogoo.
 Soon he re-emerged in the charts again with his first solo single Only For Love.

 That was quickly followed by the Giorgio Moroder–produced worldwide smash Neverending Story theme song from the 1984 hit film.
 I must have played this on repeat a few times the night before this interview.
 It evokes so many memories for people.
 If you haven’t already, you MUST watch the film.

 Interview with Limahl

 I loved talking to Limhal about his new single, incredible music career and finding out a little more about him.
-I chatted to him on Zoom and found the kindest and most considerate guy who welcomed talking about music; a love for him.
+I chatted with him on Zoom and found the kindest and most considerate guy who welcomed talking about music, a love for him.
 I hope you enjoy the interview as much as I did.

 Can you tell me a bit more about your own personal journey?
 Your career as a pop artist then and now.

 My journey started in Wigan.
 I was the enthusiastic music nerd at school, ignoring maths and everything else to try and listen to my little radio at the back of the class.
 I got sent into detention a few times for that.

 I was obsessed with music.
 That’s what pretty much started it all.
 I can’t explain why.